-Students who are sick with COVID-19 or presenting symptoms associated with COVID-19 will be moved to isolation housing, a temporary room in Gladding Residence Center III (GRC III) to isolate for no less than 10 days .
+Students who are sick with COVID-19 or presenting symptoms associated with COVID-19 will be moved to isolation housing, a temporary room in Gladding Residence Center III or The Honors College to isolate for the recommended minimum 10-day isolation period or until cleared by Student Health.
 Student Health will notify Residential Life and Housing when a student needs isolation housing.
-Residential Life and Housing will arrange for the student to be transported from their assigned residence hall to Gladding Residence Center III.
-During isolation students should remain in their specific “sick room” and use only the bathroom in their suite.
+Residential Life and Housing will arrange for the student to be transported from their assigned residence hall to their isolation space Gladding Residence Center III.
+During isolation, students should remain in their specific “sick room” and use only the bathroom in their suite.
 Student Health will notify Residential Life and Housing when a resident is cleared to leave isolation.

 Can students visit other students in their residence hall?
 On their floor?